rorua/gocbs/README.md

 The templates are organized into folders under the **template** folder:

 ~~~
-about/about.tmpl       - quick info about the app
+about/about.html       - quick info about the app
-index/anon.tmpl	       - public home page
+index/anon.html	       - public home page
-index/auth.tmpl	       - home page once you login
+index/auth.html	       - home page once you login
-login/login.tmpl	   - login page
+login/login.html	   - login page
-notepad/create.tmpl    - create note
+notepad/create.html    - create note
-notepad/read.tmpl      - read a note
+notepad/read.html      - read a note
-notepad/update.tmpl    - update a note
+notepad/update.html    - update a note
-partial/footer.tmpl	   - footer
+partial/footer.html	   - footer
-partial/menu.tmpl	   - menu at the top of all the pages
+partial/menu.html	   - menu at the top of all the pages
-register/register.tmpl - register page
+register/register.html - register page
-base.tmpl		       - base template for all the pages
+app.html		       - base template for all the pages
 ~~~

 ## Templates